blogs.sanpreetsingh.com

 • What needs adjusting?

-Try one line when stress spikes:
+Try this line when stress spikes:

 “I’m not mad at you.
 I’m stressed.
 Can we team up?”